- Category: Things to Do in Phoenix

 Arizona Science Center

-Featuring hands-on challenges, authentic artifacts and guidance from real archaeologists, Lost Egypt: Ancient Secrets, Modern Science, through Sept.
-1, is an interactive exhibit that reveals how archaeologists use modern science and technology to uncover and understand the ancient civilization of Egypt.
-The center also boasts more than 300 hands-on exhibits in five themed galleries, plus live demonstrations, a state-of-the-art planetarium and giant-screen theater.
+Lost Egypt: Ancient Secrets, Modern Science, through Sept.
+1; and National Geographic Earth Explorers, Sept 21-Jan.
+4. The center also boasts more than 300 hands-on exhibits in five themed galleries, plus live demonstrations, a state-of-the-art planetarium and giant-screen theater.
 Daily, 9 a.m.-5 p.m.
 Call for admission prices.
 600 E. Washington St., Phoenix, azscience.org, 602-716-2000.

 Children’s Museum of Phoenix